thnkinbtfly/script-mix/README.md

-# Script-mix: Mixing Scripts for Low-resource Language Parsing
+# [NAACL 2024] Script-mix: Mixing Scripts for Low-resource Language Parsing

 This work is implemented based on [adapter-transformers](https://github.com/adapter-hub/adapter-transformers).